jamesdiacono/Replete/README.md

     capabilities.mime("/yummy/spaghetti.jpg");     // "image/jpeg"
     capabilities.mime("/yummy/secret.key");        // undefined

-### capabilities.log(_string_)
+### capabilities.out(_string_)
-The __log__ capability is called with a string representation of any arguments passed to `console.log` or bytes written to STDOUT.
+The __out__ capability is called with a string representation of any arguments passed to `console.log` or bytes written to STDOUT.

 ### capabilities.err(_string_)
-The __err__ capability is called with a string representation of any exceptions which occur outside of evaluation, or of any bytes are written to STDERR.
+The __err__ capability is called with a string representation of any exceptions which occur outside of evaluation, or of any bytes written to STDERR.

 ## Dependencies
 Replete requires the Acorn JavaScript parser (https://github.com/acornjs/acorn).
 The Node.js REPL requires Node.js v17 or higher.